Kemba Walker: High school career

 Walker attended Rice High School in Harlem, New York City.
 During his junior year, Walker played once at Madison Square Garden against Simeon Career Academy and senior guard Derrick Rose in a 53–51 victory.
 Over his senior year, he posted 18.2 points and 5.3 assists per game, earning him a spot on the prestigious McDonald's All-American Team.
 He was able to play in the elite New York City Gauchos, the premier AAU basketball program for youth, and was joined by fellow Big East Conference talents-to-be Jordan Theodore, Darryl Bryant, Liam Herman, and Liam Arazi.
 Walker's team finished No. 1 in the nation.

 Considered a five-star recruit by Rivals.com, Walker was listed as the No. 5 point guard and the No. 14 player in the nation in 2008.

 College career

 Freshman year

 During his freshman year at the University of Connecticut, Walker played in every contest and was named to the Big East All-Rookie Team.
 He helped the Huskies achieve a number one seed in the 2009 NCAA tournament.
-Despite starting in only two games, he averaged 25.5 minutes per contest, easily far more than any regular non-starter.
+Despite starting in only two games, he averaged 25.5 minutes per contest, far more than any regular non-starter.
 He also helped the Huskies advance to the 2009 Final Four with a 23-point effort in the Elite Eight versus Missouri.